picharly/cyberghostvpn-gui/README.md

 ## Installation

-To install Cyberghost VPN Linux GUI, you can use the release of follow these steps:
+To install Cyberghost VPN Linux GUI, you can use the latest release available or build it:

 ### 1. Clone the repository